darwinist-ou/how-to-python/1_json.md

 ## Floating point number

 Floating point number are decimal numbers such as 0.2, 1/5 or 455.22333.
-We call them "floating point" because it is not possible for a computer to store a true decimal number or fraction.
+We call them "floating point" because it is not possible for a computer to store a true decimal number.

 ```python
 >>> myfloat = 10.1